 Tourists At Merrywood

-Lindsay comes back and the trio reach Jenny’s house.
+Lindsay comes back and the trio reaches Jenny’s house.
 Jason and Jenny welcome their friends.
-After listening to Melissa, Jason says, “we should all help in welcoming visitors to our town, which has many attractions for them to see.”
+After listening to Melissa, Jason says, “We should all help in welcoming visitors to our town, which has many attractions for them to see.”
 “Let’s see what our moms have in mind for us to do,” says his sister, Jennifer.
 Rocky and Lindsay agree.

 They accompany their parents to where tables and chairs have been arranged for the ladies to sit.
 “It’s a good thing we finished putting up our charts yesterday,” says Rocky.
 “Yes, now we can start distributing brochures to visitors,” speaks Jason.
 “Mr. Hudson and the other dads are impressed by the pamphlets.
 “Through these brochures, tourists to Merrywood will learn about the town’s history,” he says.
 Jason and Rocky are ready with the pamphlets and give one each to the groups of visitors who start arriving soon.

 Jenny, Lindsay and Melissa help Mrs. Anderson and her friend arrange the glasses of lemonade and packets of cookies.
 They have candies for the visiting kids too and very soon Mrs. Anderson’s stall is crowded with thirsty adults and smiling children.
 Just then, Lindsay’s granny arrives with her cook Maria.
 They have come from the neighbouring town called Rosewood where granny lives in a cottage.